-Some people say that spoken communication is more powerful than written ones.
-To a certain extent I agree that talking in front of people can be much more effective than writing to them, because of the body languages and showing emotions.
-However, I also believe that sometimes writing to people can be more strong, because we don’t have enough courage to say them person to person.
+Some people say that spoken communication is more powerful than writing.
+To a certain extent, I agree that talking can be much more effective than writing to people .
+However, I also believe that writing to people can sometimes be stronger.

-In my opinion, when we want to talk to people who are really important for us and we want to explain something to them, the best way to do that is to go and see them and talk to them face to face.
-In this way they can see feelings so they understand us better and there wouldn’t be any misunderstanding.
-The other reason that sometimes make spoken communication a better way, is body languages.
-When the listener sees our gestures, he/she realizes how important the topic is for us and gets our sentiments truly.
+In my opinion, when we want to talk to people who are really important to us and we want to explain something to them, the best way to do so is to go and see them and talk to them face to face.
+In this way, they can understand our feelings better, and there would not be any misunderstanding.
+The other reason that sometimes makes spoken communication superior is body language.
+When the listener sees our gestures, he/she realizes how important the topic is for us.

-I also believe that in some cases when we are so nervous or scared, the best way to communicate with the considered person is to write down.
-Because in that case they wouldn’t be in front of us and we can say whatever we want in the way that we need to say them.
+I also believe that in some cases when we are nervous or scared, the best way to communicate with people is to write to them because in that case they would not be in front of us and we can say whatever we want to say frankly.

-In conclusion, Although I think when we are talking to some one eye to eye, we can be more successful because we can show our reactions but also I believe that sometimes it is necessary to just write down what we want to say and ignore our stress and fears, so they can’t see our real motions and it can be so powerful.
+In conclusion, Although I think when we are talking to some one face-to-face, we are more likely to get our point across, the advantages of writing should not be ignored.
+Writing is especially important when we cannot summon up the courage to talk.

+Poor voc and collocations which resulted in weak meaning.

+Weak natural English.
+Read samples to learn natural meaning with authentic voc and collocations.

+Strengthen your arguments by using relevant, clear and to-the-point sentences.

+You did not provide enough specific support and development for your main points.

+Your ideas were difficult to follow because of how you organize your essay and because of the language you use to connect your ideas.